There are plenty of advantages of vacuum bell therapy over pectus excavatum surgery.

 The vacuum bell has a lot of advantages over pectus excavatum surgeries.
 The risks are minimal, while there are a lot of benefits.

-Unfortunately, surgery may be the only option that can fully correct a sunken chest in some severe cases.
+Unfortunately, surgery may be the only option to correct a sunken chest in some severe cases fully.
 The vacuum bell is a perfect alternative to surgery if the deformity is mild or moderate.

-If you have any questions and problems regarding the suction bell therapy and have nobody to get in touch with, please feel free to contact me personally.
+If you have any questions or problems regarding the suction bell therapy and have nobody to get in touch with, please feel free to contact me personally.

 I will respond and try to help you with your situation.